Fox Harb'r Golf Resort & Spa: History

 Joyce acquired the 1,100 acres of ocean-front for the property in 1987, and opened it in 2000.
 The remnants of a lobster-processing plant from the property's previous use are visible from the back-nine holes of the course.
 The resort was originally envisioned to be a gated community centred on the golf course.
 Houses or townhouses would be privately owned and occupied by either permanent or seasonal residents, but the resort eventually evolved into a combination of "private club and public golf".

 Golf course

 The golf course is 250 acre and was designed by Graham Cooke; in 2001 Golf Digest awarded it Best New Canadian Course, and in 2009 listed it as the number fifteen in their top-twenty golf courses in Canada.
-The 7,205-yard, par 72 course follows the coast of the Northumberland Strait of the Atlantic Ocean.
+The 7,205-yard, par 72 course follows the coast of the Northumberland Strait of the Gulf of St. Lawrence.

 In 2010, the course saw approximately 7,000 rounds of golf played.
 At a private event in 2009 Tiger Woods shot the course record, a 63.